 It's been exhibited in quite a few places now (such as the Experimental Gameplay Workshop at GDC 2015, Burning Man 2015, London, Chicago and Oslo) and won two prizes at the AMAZE Awards 2015 in Berlin.

-Line Wobbler has now won the Game Design Award at IndieCade 2015 in Los Angeles!
+Line Wobbler has won the Game Design Award at IndieCade 2015 in Los Angeles, and the Best Game Design, Best Presentation, and the Audience Awards at Sense Of Wonder Night at the Tokyo Game Show 2016.

 Using a spring, an accelerometer and a rigid surface, the Wobble controller is a tactile and surprisingly precise joystick with a unique 'wobble' action (pull it back and let go to make it oscillate back and forth rapidly).
 It is this wobble action that is core to the experience and the game we have created for it.
-Initially made out of a shoe-tree, I'm now using door-stopper springs, since they're easier to use.
+Initially made out of a shoe-tree spring and door-stopper springs, I'm now using custom made springs that have been designed specifically for Line Wobbler.
 Fun fact: the original inspiration for the controller came from this cat video.

-We use a long strip of densely packed Neopixels, which is both super™ bright and physically flexible.
+We use a long strip of densely packed LEDs, which are both super™ bright and physically flexible.
 Using selective brightness for specific particle effects, we evoke the retro-feeling of vector-displays (remember the bullets in asteroids?
 Very satisfying!).

 The flexibility of the strip allows us to incorporate physical space into the game by bending and looping the display around objects and walls, and modifying in-game objects according to the strips' orientation, breaking out of the rigid linearity that a 1D display imposes.